Skip to main content

 • Challenge: The participatory grantmaking process’s time and resource intensity may deter grantmakers from engaging.

-• Solution: Streamline processes with tools and pre-established frameworks to reduce the time and resource commitment for grantmakers.
+• Solution: Streamline impact measurement processes with tools and pre-established frameworks to reduce the time and resource commitment for grantmakers.
 For example, funders can leverage an impact framework to track their progress and easily review data with consensus panels.

 • Challenge: Communities can become disinterested in participating if their suggestions aren’t taken seriously.